NeAdvokats/D4C.RU/README.md

 _"Do you want to stay in the censored segment of Runet or cross over into a world without blocks?"_

 # Unfortunately, my JavaScript skills are completely nonexistent, so all scripts were written by others
-This README.md is used in the program as a separate tab.

 **The program does not work.**

 There may be **"technical debt"** in the code.
 This was made by an inexperienced developer, so if you encounter poorly written code or markup, just ignore it.